nuxodin/web-namespace-registry/README.md

 # Web Namespace Registry
-A namespaces registry for things like custom elements, classes and css properties.
+Welcome to the namespaces registry for things like custom elements, classes and css properties.
 There can be multiple frameworks using the same namespace.

 ## Check if a namespace is used